Skip to content

 }

-It is worth noting that if you only intend to generate captions without altering the existing video clips, you can re-run the split pipeline on the same directory.
-To do this, specify a new captioning_prompt_text
+If you only intend to generate captions without altering the existing video clips, you can re-run the split pipeline on the same directory.
+To do this, specify a new captioning_prompt_text while setting the splitting_algorithm to fixed_stride and assigning a large value to fixed_stride_split_duration.
+This ensures that the original clips remain unchanged since they typically do not exceed the maximum duration threshold, while new captions are generated using the updated prompts.

 Sharding

-Satisfied with the splitting and captioning, the next step is to create a sharded dataset format optimized for model training.
+When you're satisfied with the splitting and captioning, the next step is to create a sharded dataset format optimized for model training.
 This process organizes the processed clips into a webdataset format.

 Here's a template for the sharding configuration: